cocoa-hep/cocoa-hep/docs/intro/output_description.rst

 Event Description
 ====================================

-The event information is stored in the output ROOT file.
-The cells within a topocluster are only stored.
+The information in each event is stored as a row in a TTree object in the output ROOT file, with the branches documented in the following.

-The output ROOT file has the following branches, containing informations at per event level.
+Cells
 ------------------------------------

+**Note :** only cells contained in topoclusters are stored in the output.

 **cell_layer :** Which calorimeter layer the cell belongs to.
 0 corresponds to ECAL1 and 5 corresponds to HCAL3